Learning RESOURCE Center

 WRITING LAB top

 This lab is a part of the Communications Division.
-An Instructional Assistant and specially trained student tutors are available to assist students from 9:00 am to 6:15 p.m Monday through Thursday.
-Services are available to students enrolled in English 67 as well as for students who need assistance with writing assignments.
+An Instructional Assistant and specially trained student tutors are available to assist students from 9:00 am to 6:00 p.m., Monday through Thursday.
+Services are available to students enrolled in English 67 as well as to drop-in students in need of assistance with writing assignments.
 New students are not admitted after week 10 of the semester unless they have a specific instructor referral.

-LearningExpessLibrary is an interactive, online supplemental instructional method to help students master course materials.
-The comprehensive, interactive online learning platform consists of practice tests and tutorial courses.
-This student learning service is provided by the LRC Learning Assistance Tutor 001T course in collaboration with the nursing division and is funded by the Workforce Investment Act Nursing Grant.
-Instructors who request student monitoring must write a referral for each student.
+LearningExpessLibrary is an interactive, online supplemental instructional program designed to help students master course materials.
+This comprehensive, interactive online learning platform consists of sets of practice tests and interactive tutorial courses.
+(This student learning service is provided by the LRC Learning Assistance Tutor 001T course in collaboration with the nursing division and is funded by the Workforce Investment Act Nursing Grant.
+Instructors who request student monitoring must write a referral for each student.)